goatsofnaxos/VBAcmd/README.md

 Instructions in the [Assembly](https://github.com/goatsofnaxos/VBAcmd/tree/master/ASSEMBLY) folder.

-For help, email Carl Schoonover [ces2001 AT columbia DOT edu] or Andrew Fink [af2243 AT columbia DOT edu]

 For a description of the assay and some of its uses, see [https://doi.org/10.7554/eLife.45658.001](https://elifesciences.org/articles/45658).

 ![alt tag](https://raw.githubusercontent.com/goatsofnaxos/VBAcmd/master/screengrab3.png)